 Since 1978 the Chinese economy has maintained economic growth at an average of nearly 8%.
 By western standards this is remarkable.
 The UK, by contrast, has grown at an average rate of 2.5%.
-However, despite the impressive figures there are many serious economic problems resulting from economic growth.
+However, despite the impressive figures, there are many serious economic problems resulting from economic growth.

 In particular, the growth rate combined with a population of over 1 billion has caused serious environmental problems.
 These are a good example of negative externalities of growth.
 A negative externality is a cost imposed on the rest of society as a result of receiving the benefits from growth.

-Problems of Chinese Economic Growth.
+Problems of Chinese Economic Growth

 Pollution is a major problem in many industrialised cities.
 Increased car ownership has led to problems of smog and worsening air quality.
 Pollution also occurs from China’s vast industrial sector.
 Often regulation of pollution is very limited with untreated sewage often been poured directly into rivers.

-2. Shortage of Power.
+2. Shortage of Power

-The growing demand of the Chinese economy has placed great demands on China’s creaking power infrastructure.
+The growing demand from the Chinese economy has placed great demands on China’s creaking power infrastructure.
 This has led to the creation of projects like the Three Gorges Dam.
 This has been criticised for creating environmental and social problems.
 Environmentalists fear that the dam will severely impact on the natural habitats of many species.